 The overall residential density for the ASP will align with the Town of Crossfield's Municipal Development Plan.
-Residential density will range from 15 to 20 dwelling units per gross developable hectare (6 to 8 units per gross developable acre) of the Area Structure Plan.
-Table 1: Vista Crossing Development and Population Statistics breaks down the development area into the land use categories and provides the maximum expected units and density for the ASP, as well as an estimated population of approximately 2900 people.
+Residential density will achieve a maximum of 15 dwelling units per gross developable hectare (6 units per gross developable acre) of the Area Structure Plan.
+Table 1: Vista Crossing Development and Population Statistics breaks down the development area into the land use categories and provides the expected units and density for the ASP, as well as an estimated population of approximately 2400 people.

-Accommodate an increase in residential density of the area over the development time of the community in response to growth conditions of the Town, in line with the Municipal Development Plan policies on residential density.
+Achieve a residential density in line with the Municipal Development Plan policies on residential density.

-3.3.3(a) Residential density for the ASP area shall range from 15 to 20 dwelling units per gross developable hectare (6 to 8 units per gross developable acre).
+3.3.3(a) Residential density for the ASP area shall be no greater than 15 dwelling units per gross developable hectare (6 units per gross developable acre).